Thomas-Tsai/clonezilla-ci/usage.md

   --cmdpath <path>        Path to a script file to execute inside Clonezilla.
   --append-args <args>    A string of custom kernel append arguments to override the default.
   --append-args-file <path> Path to a file containing custom kernel append arguments.
+  --qemu-args <args>      A string of extra arguments to pass to the QEMU command.
+Can be specified multiple times.
   --log-dir <path>        Directory to store log files (default: ./logs).
   -i, --interactive       Enable interactive mode (QEMU will not power off, output to terminal).
   -h, --help              Display this help message and exit.